 The residential appraisal staff performs statistical analysis annually to evaluate whether values are equitable and consistent with the market.
 Sales ratio studies are conducted on each of the delineated residential neighborhoods (market areas) and a neighborhood profile is produced to study the two primary aspects of mass appraisal accuracy, level and uniformity of value.
 Appraisal statistics of central tendency and dispersion generated from sales ratios are available for each defined market or "neighborhood" and are summarized by year.
 These summary statistics including, but not limited to, mean, weighted mean, median, coefficient of variation, and coefficient of dispersion provide the appraisal staff tools by which to determine both the level and uniformity of appraised value on a neighborhood basis.
 The level of appraised value is estimated by measures of central tendency.
-Based on the sales ratio statistics a decision is made as to whether the value level in a neighborhood needs to be adjusted as well as being equitable and consistent with the market.
+During Reconciliation each appraiser reviews sales ratio statistics for the neighborhoods in their territory and make decisions as to whether the value level in a neighborhood needs to be adjusted.
+See Neighborhood Adjustment and Neighborhood Market Trends.